microsoft/EveryoneCanCode-US/Track_1_ToDo_App/Sprint-03 - Database Integration/Features 1 - Shift task storage to database/User Story 1 - Move from File Storage to database.md

 db = SQLAlchemy(model_class=Base)
 ```

-The Base class is a simple class that we will use as the base class for our database models.
-The db variable is an instance of the SQLAlchemy class that we will use to interact with the database.
+The Base class is a simple class we will use as the base class for our database models.
+The db variable is an instance of the SQLAlchemy class we will use to interact with the database.

 <br/>